 Line 271 – Looks like an “is” might be missing between “MDF” and “constrained”

-This has been corrected
+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Line 405 – “NADPH liked ALDH” should be “linked”

-This has been corrected
+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Please look at figures 1 and 4 carefully.
 Some of the arrows are going in the wrong direction.
 For example, you are indicating in the green arrows that the conversion of acetaldehyde to ethanol used NADP to generate NADPH and you have 1,3pg +ATP yielding 3pg+ATP.
 I may have missed some other errors

 We thank the reviewer for pointing these out.
 We have updated these corrections in the manuscript.